Start Printed Page 40731

 The Agency reviews safety analyses and public comments submitted, and determines whether granting the exemption would likely achieve a level of safety equivalent to, or greater than, the level that would be achieved by the current regulation (49 CFR 381.305).
 The decision of the Agency must be published in the Federal Register (49 CFR 381.315(b)) with the reasons for denying or granting the application and, if granted, the name of the person or class of persons receiving the exemption, and the regulatory provision from which the exemption is granted.
 The notice must also specify the effective period and explain the terms and conditions of the exemption.
 The exemption may be renewed (49 CFR 381.300(b)).

-On December 16, 2015 (80 FR 78292), FMCSA published a final rule requiring most drivers required to prepare hours-of-service (HOS) records of duty status (RODS) to use ELDs instead of paper logs to document their RODS.
+On December 16, 2015 (80 FR 78292), FMCSA published a final rule requiring most drivers who are required to prepare hours-of-service (HOS) RODS to use ELDs instead of paper logs to document their RODS.
 The final rule also established minimum performance and technical design standards for ELDs.
+Appendix A to subpart B of 49 CFR part 395 (appendix A) provides requirements for data fields that must be included in electronic RODS files generated by ELDs.
+Generally, if more than one ELD is used to record a driver's records, the ELD in the vehicle the driver most recently operates must produce a complete ELD report for the driver on demand, reflecting the current 24-hour period and the previous 7 consecutive days.

 IV.
 Werner's Exemption Application

-Werner requests that during the first eight days that each of its drivers makes the transition to an ELD from its new supplier, Platform Science, five specific data fields required by Appendix A to be included in the RODS files accessible through the in-cab ELD unit be left blank.
+Werner requests that during the first eight days that each of its drivers makes the transition from Werner's current ELD supplier to its new supplier, Platform Science, five specific data fields required within the ELD Outputs, as listed in Section 4.8 of appendix A be excluded in the RODS files accessed through the in-cab ELD unit.
 The files generated by the current ELDs used by Werner include all the required information.
-The files generated by the Platform Science ELDs that Werner will begin using in 2020 include all the required information.
-Werner will be transferring data from its current ELD system to a new platform, and with that transition 5 elements will not be available for the first 8 days.
-The affected fields are:
+The files generated by the Platform Science ELDs that Werner began using in 2020 include all the required information.
+Due to incompatibilities between Werner's current ELD supplier and its new supplier, 5 data elements will not be available on the ELD during the transition, which will last no more than the first 8 days each driver uses the new ELD system.
+The affected fields in section 4.8 of appendix A are as follows:

 - Co-driver information;